-Subject Name: Water and Liquid Waste Management Paper Code: CHEN 3221 Contact Hours Per Contact Hours Per L T P Total Credit Points Week 3 0 0 3 3
+Course Name: Water and Liquid Waste Management Course Code: CHEN 3221 Contact Hours Per Week L Т Р TOTAL CREDIT POINT 3 0 0 3 3

 The objective of this course is to provide approaches of Domestic/ Industrial Water and Liquid Waste Management for interdisciplinary B Tech students.
+After completion of the course students will be able to:

-- 1. The students will be able to identify the importance of Legislative orders prevalent in India concerning Water and Liquid Waste Management. - 2.
-The students will be able to describe the methodology of Establishing and Operating Water and Liquid Waste intensive processes. - 3.
-The students will be able to use the principles of Water Management in order to conserve water and solve water-shortage problems prevalent in India. - 4.
-The students will be able to design the Water Treatment and Wastewater Treatment plants following the standard code of practice.
+- 1. identify the importance of Legislative orders prevalent in India concerning Water and Liquid Waste Management. - 2. describe the methodology of Establishing and Operating Water and Liquid Waste intensive processes. - 3. use the principles of Water Management in order to conserve water and solve watershortage problems prevalent in India. - 4. design the Water Treatment and Wastewater Treatment plants following the standard code of practice.